jewettaij/lammps/doc/src/fix_twist.rst

 during a simulation.
-This is functionally similar to creating dihedral for the same atoms in a data file, as specified by the :doc:`read_data <read_data>` command, albeit with a time-varying pre-factor coefficient, and except for exclusion rules, as explained below.
+This is functionally similar to creating dihedral for the same atoms in a data file, as specified by the :doc:`read_data <read_data>` command, albeit with a pre-factor coefficient that can vary over time, and except for exclusion rules, as explained below.
+Unlike most dihedral interactions, the forces exerted by this fix do not conserve energy.

 Use this fix to temporarily force atoms to twist around an axis.
-Alternatively, you can use the :doc:`dihedral_style table <dihedral_table>` command (along with the "linear" keyword) to apply this torque permanently.
+Alternatively, to apply constant torque to four atoms permanently, you can use the :doc:`dihedral_style table <dihedral_table>` command, and include these atoms in the Dihedrals section of your data file.
+*(Details: You must provide a table with only 2 entries at 0 and 180 degrees, with the same number, the torque, listed in the 4th column for both entries.)*

 The group-ID specified by this fix is ignored.